When you are in denial that the seasons are changing, enjoy a little taste of summer with Grilled Chicken Corn Chowder.

 - After about 15 minutes, check the potatoes for doneness.
 If a knife slides into the potato easily, they are done.
 If not, continue to cook for another 5-10 minutes, stirring occasionally so that the chowder does not stick to the bottom of the pan.

 - Once the potatoes are done, remove the cobs from the pot.
 Add the corn and chicken to the chowder.
 Heat for another 5 minutes.
-Add salt and pepper to taste to the chowder.
+Add 1 teaspoon of kosher salt and ¼ teaspoon of ground black pepper to the chowder.
 Remove the thyme sprigs and bay leaf.

 - The chowder is now ready to serve!